dstettler/delphi/README.md

 ## How to Run
-I have supplied a copy of the source code (in a zip file) for you to peruse that is directly generated from the Git repo I've been using to back the project up.
+If you have any issues with my binary, I have supplied a copy of the source code (in a zip file) for you to peruse that is directly generated from the Git repo I've been using to back the project up.
-If you extract and run the `build.bat` (Windows) or `build.sh` (*NIX) script, it should run a Gradle build and copy the generated packed `delphi.jar` jar file to the root directory.
+If you extract everything and run the `build.bat` (Windows) or `build.sh` (*NIX) script, it should run a Gradle build and copy the generated packed `delphi.jar` jar file to the root directory.

-Otherwise, you can run my packaged `delphi.jar` via command line.
+You can run my packaged `delphi.jar` via command line.
 Running it without arguments gives a small help message that looks like this:
 ```
 Usage: java -jar delphi.jar <unit1> <unit2> ... <main_program>
 Unit files need to match their names, so EchoNumber needs to be named EchoNumber.pas